universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

     * ##### Post-Meeting Process
         Once scheduled, the Director and SM of each Workshop are encouraged to meet with UT/TAPS Pro-staff to continue to develop design plans, as well as to attend their respective cohorts.

-### C. Site-specific work
+### D. Site-specific work

 1. #### Proposal process
       * Individuals may propose site-specific work to be produced by UT for the following two quarters .
 Projects appropriate for Site-Specific production include pieces in spaces other than Theater West, Theater East, or the FXK.
 The proposers are encouraged to meet with the TAPS Managing Director to discuss the production rights as well as the TAPS Production Manager to discuss the feasibility of locations cited.
       * Proposers must fill out the Site-Specific Proposal Form and submit it to the Committee Chair by 5PM on the Friday of 5th Week, with the proposal meeting occurring the following Monday at 5PM.
-The proposal meeting process follows the format outlined in Section Sections V.A.1.h.
+The proposal meeting process follows the format outlined in Section Sections V.B.1.h.
 Note that proposing earlier in the quarter may make it easier for proposals to pass due to greater space availability.
       * The proposal should include the following components

           * Name and information about the proposer(s)